 Sedum Album grows best in sunny growing locations.
 Like many other Sedums, this type is drought-tolerant once established (and also tolerant of sandy and even gravelly soils).
 Sedum Album plants tend to grow to about 4″-6″ high.

 Coral Reef Sedum (Sedum tetractinum ‘Coral Reef’) is a Sedum cultivar with green leaves and soft-pink flowers that bloom in July-August.
 Sedum tetractinum is native to China and is sometimes called Chinese Sedum.
 It can be grown in Zones 4-8.

 Coral Reef Sedum is tolerant of hot, sunny spots in the garden.
 It can also be grown in light shade, as long as plenty of bright indirect light is available.
 Established plants grow to a height of 3″-4″ tall.

 Sedum Stenopetalum is a species of Sedum with yellow flowers that bloom in June-July.
 Sedum stenopetalum is native to the Western USA and Canada and can be grown in Zones 5-9.
 Sedum stenopetalum is also called Wormleaf Stonecrop or Golden Constellation (after its masses of yellow flowers).

 Sedum Stenopetalum is tolerant of gravelly soil and hot planting locations.
 Once established, this plant is very drought-tolerant.
 Plants typically grow to 6″-10″ tall.

-Purple Emperor Sedum grows best in full sun, but can tolerate light shade if adequate indirect light is available.
+Purple Emperor Sedum grows best in full sun but can tolerate light shade if adequate indirect light is available.
 The rich burgundy color tends to develop its richest hues in full sun planting locations.
-This plant grows best in well-drained soils that aren’t overly rich with nutrients.
+This plant grows best in well-drained soils that aren’t overly rich in nutrients.
 Purple Emperor Sedum typically grows to reach 18″-24″ tall.